Blog Type, IPT Blog | March 2017

 Pace of Change

 Many technologies used and created by businesses today require new IT skills, capabilities and behaviour.
-In order to create a pipeline for the future of UK jobs it remains vital to ensure that schools, colleges, universities and organisations are providing relevant training to keep up with technology development.
+In order to create a pipeline for the future of UK jobs it remains vital to ensure that schools, colleges, universities and industry are providing relevant training.

 Career Advice and Apprenticeships